Cosmian/mse-app-demo/path/README.md

 Basic example of how to use dedicated paths in an mse application.

  This example works with a self-signed certificate on a fully zero trust environment.
 This example contains:

-- A simple helloworld flask application
+- A simple hello-world flask application
 - The mse app config file
 - A secret file
 - Python tests